edj36/kalman-filter/README.md

 # Kalman Filter
 This filter was built as part of our ECE 4250 Digital Signal and Image Processing final project in Spring 2017.

+**Update:** I refactored a bit of the code and the filter now runs in a jupyter notebook (notebook is in the repo now too).
+This makes it easier to interact with and test than the GUI.

 # Authors
 Brian Bigdelle bb586, Eric Johnson edj36